 Containing China’s Threat to the United States

 In 1986, our trade deficit with China was $6 Billion.
-In no month since have, we had a trade surplus.
-Last year it was $679 billion.
-An all-time high.
+We have not had a trade surplus since.
+Last year it was $679 billion, an all-time high.

-Today we pay a price.
+Today we pay the price.
 By some measures, China has already become the world’s largest economy.
 By all measures, it has the world’s largest Navy.
-It now occupies international shipping lanes in the South China Sea.
-It provokes our trading partners and threatens our allies.
+It now occupies international shipping lanes and poses serious nuclear threats in the South China Sea.
+Politicians allow China to provoke our trading partners and threaten our allies.

-It’s hard to believe that someday we’ll just put aside our differences with China and suddenly decide to become friends.
-China is a surveillance state that locks up minorities in concentration camps.
-There’s no such thing as free speech.
-Criticism of the government will get you killed.
-These same people define and broker how trade is conducted with the United States.
+It is hard to believe that someday we will just put aside our differences with the Communist Party of China and suddenly decide to become friends.
+China is a surveillance state that locks up minorities in concentration camps and commits genocide to its own people.
+In China, there is no such thing as free speech; in fact, criticism of the government will get you killed.
+The same people who enforce these policies in China also define and broker how trade is conducted with the United States.

 In the face of this threat, we must maintain our military superiority and rid American soil of Chinese spies who are stealing our technology.
 In addition, we must form a NATO-like pact with freedom-loving nations, which regards a violation of trade rules on one country as an assault on all countries.